bluehymn/WaterMan/README.md

 # water_system
-It watering plants automatically according to weather forecast on time
+It water plants automatically according to weather forecast on time